-You may have noticed that the data from the optical pulse sensor (which I will talk about later in its corresponding section) has not appeared anywhere, right?
-Indeed, this is where you will find it, under the "Vital constants" menu.
+You may have noticed that for the moment the optical pulse sensor data (which I will talk about later in its corresponding section) has not appeared anywhere, right?
+Indeed, this is where you will find it, under the "Vital signs" menu.

 As I said, later I will go into more detail on the optical pulse sensor, its operation at rest and in activity, and what makes it different and equal to other models available on the market.